minhnv194801/Ev3GroupB/README.md

 # Ev3GroupB
 First, you need to check the ip address of the computer.

-Then, you change the ip address in server.py and Ev3Robot.py (HOST variable)
+Then, you change the ip address in server.py and Ev3Robot.py (HOST)

 Third, you run server.py on the computer